SantosCristiano/Bsharp/README.md

 ## B# a new language for B3

-To create the B# language that runs on top of C#, Java, and Python, leveraging the best practices and libraries of these languages, and focused on the financial market with support for artificial intelligence, we will follow a step-by-step approach.
+To create the B# language that runs on top of C#, Java and Python, leveraging the best practices and libraries of these languages, and focused on the financial market with support for artificial intelligence, we will follow a step-by-step approach.

 ## Definition of Syntax and Semantics: